rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 Un-pin Edge Icon from taskbar (right-click and un-pin)

+If visiible - delete Cortana Icon from taskbar (right-click and uncheck 'Show Cortana Button'

 #### A1.3.
 Cleanup the ‘Start Window’

  Click the lower-left corner ‘Start Window’ icon to raise the "Start Panel":  ![Figure1](./md_images/FR_StartWindowIcon.png)